MICLab-Unicamp/LobePrior/README.md

 - **Expanded dataset**: the present study uses a more diverse and comprehensive dataset compared to the previous version;

+- **Improved loss functions**: the loss functions were refined to better guide the learning process, especially in regions with ambiguous or incomplete fissures;

 - **More comprehensive evaluation**: the method was tested on a larger number of scans, including cases with multiple and extensive lesions, enabling a more rigorous validation of the proposed approach.

 ## Abstract